LucasDelfino92/morrowindsharp/readme.md

 - [**Mended Morrowind**](https://github.com/Sigourn/morrowind-improved/blob/master/mendedmw.md): a small guide for a (mostly) bug-free, stable, and purist Morrowind experience.
 - [**Tools**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md): a small guide to get you up to speed on the basic but essential functions of different modding tools, including compatibility visualization, conflict solving, and mod cleaning.
-- [**Morrowind Improved**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md): you enter the rabbit hole here, and there's no turning back.
-Mods that go beyond the purist approach, aiming for a vanilla+ feel, will be found in this section.
+- [**Morrowind Improved**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md): this guide aims to fix many issues with Morrowind as a whole, beyond simple bug fixes: improving the user interface, reinforcing the internal consistency of the game, quality of life visual, sound, and gameplay improvements, and providing a more balanced gameplay experience.

 ## MOD ORDER AND LOAD ORDER